 Again, with roles working with similar responsibilities to those in education, most organisations will require an Enhanced DBS check.

 When working in the legal or financial sector, your role may require the management of personal information or the assets of others.
 Handling data like this is often considered sensitive so it is beneficial for an organisation to perform a background check of the potential employees to confirm eligibility.
 Jobs in this field that might require a DBS check include:

 There are many other jobs of which an organisation could ask you for a DBS check including some you may not have considered before.
-Both paid and volunteering roles are treated the same when considering DBS checks if the posit:
+Both paid and volunteering roles are treated the same when considering DBS checks if they are:

 - Television Crew (including extras)